LOOKING FOR ASSISTANCE

 The duties and responsibilities of the ACQ includes, but are not limited to the following:

-• Advise and assist the Department in the development and monitoring of a quality assurance system (including quality indicators) for people with IDD.
+b.
+Advise and assist the HCA in reviewing outcomes regarding the quality assurance system for people with I/DD and their support networks.

-• Provide information and feedback about service availability and current needs with regards to people with IDD.
+c.
+Provide information and feedback about service availability and current needs with regard to people with I/DD and their support networks.

-• Recommend priorities for the development, modification and expansion of services to meet needs of people with IDD.
+e.
+Recommend priorities for the development, modification, and expansion of services to meet the needs of people with I/DD.

-• Promote collaboration efforts among state agencies and community-based programs serving people with IDD.
+g.
+Promote collaboration efforts among state agencies and community-based programs serving people with I/DD.

-• Advocate for system change to stimulate state-of-the-art, cost effective services which address the specialized and individual needs of people with IDD.
+h.
+Advocate for systems change to improve on the quality of services addressing the specialized and individual needs of people with I/DD.

-• Advise the Division on policy changes and policy development.
+i.
+Advise the HCA on policy changes and policy development; and

 ACQ Meeting Schedule